HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 ## 2. Find and Download Data

-HEASARC data holdings can be accessed in different ways.
-For python, access with both `astroquery` and `pyvo` is supported.
+HEASARC data holdings can be accessed in many different ways.
+The `astroquery` and `pyvo` modules provide a variety of ways to access our data when using Python.

-`astroquery` provides a high level access with convenience functions for general usage. `pyvo` uses Virtual Observatory protocols to offer more powerful low level access that support [complex queries](https://nasa-navo.github.io/navo-workshop/content/reference_notebooks/catalog_queries.html).
+- `astroquery` - provides high-level access with convenience functions for general usage.
+- `pyvo` - uses Virtual Observatory protocols to offer more powerful low-level access that supports [complex queries](https://nasa-navo.github.io/navo-workshop/content/reference_notebooks/catalog_queries.html).

+### Our steps to identify NuSTAR observations

 In our case, we are looking for data for a specific object in the sky.
 The steps are:
-1. Find the name of the NuSTAR master catalog if not already know.
+1. Find the name of the NuSTAR master catalog if not already known.
 2. Query the catalog for observations of the source of interest.
 3. Locate the corresponding data.
 4. Download the data of interest.